Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies

 I do this with our browned butter every time for all our cookie recipes and it has never burned.

-Tip: Browned butter may take a little bit of extra time.
-The results of its nutty flavor will give your cookie recipes and any dessert the best flavor and take them to the next level.
+Cindy’s Baking Tips: Browned butter may take a little bit of extra time.
+The results of its flavor will give your cookie recipes and any dessert the best flavor, and take them to the next level.
+Use brown butter immediately or store it in an airtight container in the refrigerator for up to a week.

 In a large mixing bowl combine ¼ measuring cup of all purpose flour, the classic Snickerdoodle cookies mix, pumpkin pie spice, and pumpkin spice pudding mix.